 The effectiveness of fuzzing has led to multiple attempts to incorporate it into property-based testing: from early ones like OCaml's Crowbar~\cite{Crowbar}, Rocq's FuzzChick~\cite{FuzzChick}, and Java's JQF~\cite{Padye2019}, to more recent ones like HypoFuzz~\cite{HypoFuzz}.
 Crucially, each such attempt was, by necessity, either a completely new framework (Crowbar, JQF), or a major redesign of an existing one (QuickChick for FuzzChick, Hypothesis for HypoFuzz) that required significant changes to internals in order to even offer an alternative to its existing testing strategy.

-Worse, this difficulty to incorporate such changes to existing frameworks also makes it difficult to experiment with new ideas.
+Worse, the difficulty of incorporating such changes into existing frameworks also makes it difficult to experiment with new ideas.
 For example, the search strategy of a fuzzing loop (how seeds are selected for mutation) has seen significant research interest~\cite{DBLP:journals/tse/BohmePR19, FairFuzz, DirectedGreybox}.
-However, when adapting property-based testing to incorporate fuzzing, FuzzChick reused AFL's choices~\cite{FuzzChick} instead of experimenting with new options in the new higher-level setting; in part, exactly because each option in such an experimentation would effectively require a new framework.
+However, when adapting property-based testing to incorporate fuzzing, FuzzChick reused AFL's choices~\cite{FuzzChick} instead of experimenting with new options in the new higher-level setting; in part because each option in such an experimentation would effectively require a new framework.
 Situations like this are precisely what a programmable and flexible runner framework addresses; in \S~\ref{sec:seedpool}, we carry out an extensive case study to explore what effect different search strategies and seed pool experimentations have in testing.